-The fleshy rosettes of Aeonium come in a rainbow of colors, from lemon yellow (Aeonium 'Sunburst') to deep maroon (Aeonium 'Zwartkp'), and take little water to thrive.
-With their bold forms and upright growth habit, they are a natural choice for accent plants in garden beds and containers.
+The rosettes of Aeoniums come in a rainbow of colors, from lemon yellow (Aeonium 'Sunburst') to deep maroon (Aeonium 'Zwartkop'), and take little water to thrive.
+Their bold forms and upright growth habit make them a natural choice for accent plants in garden beds and containers.

-The fleshy rosettes of most Dudleyas are covered by a chalky powder giving them the appearance of being freshly dusted with powdered sugar.
-To keep the powder from washing off, grow varieties such as Dudleya brittonii in areas sheltered from heavy rain such as on sunny covered patios or bright windowsills.
+The juicy leaves of most Dudleyas are covered by a chalky powder giving them the appearance of being freshly dusted with powdered sugar.
+To keep the powder from washing off, grow varieties such as Dudleya brittonii in areas sheltered from heavy rain, such as sunny covered patios or bright windowsills.

-Mostly from South Africa, Aloes vary widely in form and size from 6-inch (15 cm) miniatures (Aloe humilis) to tree varieties (Aloe x caesia).
+Mostly from South Africa, Aloes vary widely in form and size, from 6-inch (15 cm) miniatures (Aloe humilis) to tree varieties (Aloe ×caesia).
 These showy succulents make great accents to Spanish-style and desert gardens.

 There is more to Crassula than the common Crassula ovata.
 This diverse genus from South Africa includes mat-forming types with magenta flowers (Crassula schmidtii) and varieties that grow in braid-like geometric patterns (Crassula muscosa).
 All thrive with little water and well-draining soil.

-The plump rosettes and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
-On rocky slopes and areas without foot traffic, they make excellent ground covers.
+The plump leaves and mounding growth habit of Graptopetalum give them visual weight in borders and large containers.
+They make excellent ground covers on rocky slopes and areas without foot traffic.
 If plants get too leggy, snap off long-stemmed rosettes and allow them to root in dry soil for more plants.